NayanaAg/game-night/README.md

 ## Notes on getting set up
-**This website uses react and Next.js for building pages and managing packages**.
+**This website uses React and Next.js for building pages and managing packages**.

 I used a few packages, and some of them are quite complex so it's important to keep note of package conflicts.
 I made sure each package had a robust community of developers behind it and was actively being updated to make sure my project remains supported in the future.